 During this display it is not unusual for our demonstration birds to be joined by our resident wild birds, which include Red Kites, European Buzzards, Peregrine Falcons and Kestrels.

-At selected times we will also present a medieval vignette, 'The Sarson Falconer', which demonstrates the skills of mounted falconry using Murphy, our 17.2hh Irish Sport Horse.
+At selected times we will also present a medieval vignette, 'The Sarson Falconer', in which visitors are invited to take an active part..